sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 Design
 ++++++

-Section :ref:`l-full-training` introduces a class able a while ONNX graph. :epkg:`onnxruntime-training` handles the computation of the loss, the gradient, it updates the weights as well.
+Section :ref:`l-full-training` introduces a class able to train an ONNX graph. :epkg:`onnxruntime-training` handles the computation of the loss, the gradient.
+It updates the weights as well.
 This design does not work when ONNX graph only plays a part in the model and is not the whole model.
-A deep neural network could be composed with a first layer from :epkg:`torch`, a second one from ONNX, and be trained by a gradient descent implemented in python.
+A deep neural network could be composed with a first layer from :epkg:`torch`, a second layer from ONNX, and be trained by a gradient descent implemented in python.

 Partial training is another way to train an ONNX model.
 It can be trained as a standalone ONNX graph or be integrated in a :epkg:`torch` model or any framework implementing *forward* and *backward* mechanism.
 It leverages class :epkg:`TrainingAgent` from :epkg:`onnxruntime-training`.
+However a couple of lines of code are not enough to use this class.
+This package defines a class implementing the missing pieces:

-Main class is :class:`OrtGradientForwardBackwardOptimizer
+:class:`OrtGradientForwardBackwardOptimizer
 <onnxcustom.training.optimizers_partial.OrtGradientForwardBackwardOptimizer>`.
-It is initialized with an ONNX graph defining
+It is initialized with an ONNX graph defining a prediction function.

 ::